-Vulnerability scanning has minimal impact on network resource due to the passive nature of the scanning.
+Vulnerability scanning has minimal impact on network resources due to the passive nature of the scanning.

 A vulnerability scan is the process of scanning the network and/or I.T. infrastructure for threats and vulnerabilities.
 The threats and vulnerabilities are then evaluated in a risk assessment and the necessary actions taken to resolve and vulnerabilities.
 A vulnerability scan scans for known weaknesses such as missing patches or security updates.